Business Operating System (software)

-An interesting feature of the command line input was the use of the ESCape key for line entry.
-This freed up the ENTER key (it was still called RETURN, pre.
-IBM keyboard layout) to allow the inputting of long lines of code and long spans of data entry.
+An interesting feature of the command line input was the use of the Esc key for line entry.
+This freed up the ENTER key (also called RETURN, as per typewriter keyboards) to allow the input of long lines of code and long spans of data entry.

-BOS also had its own job control language, simply called BOS/JCL.
-It made it much easier to delegate otherwise complex operator tasks to non-technical office and shop floor staff, especially given the intricacies of working with multiple floppy disks.
+BOS had its own job control language, named BOS/JCL.
+This made it easy to delegate otherwise complex operator tasks to non-technical office and shop-floor staff, especially given the intricacies of working with multiple floppy disks.

 BOS applications were initially compiled to a p-code and interpreted as they ran.
 BOS had a p-code interpreter so efficient that programs, even the BOS/Writer word processor, ran sufficiently fast to satisfy users.
 A technical subsystem of the system programming software was made available to programmers wanting to write their own p-code microcobol instruction extensions.
 Apart from a 2-kilobyte (Kb) server (computing)/host kernel, BOS is written in BOS/MicroCobol, a language based on COBOL but with system-level programming constructs added and elements of structured programming, which bore a vague similarity to Pascal.
 In recent computing, programming languages such as Java have re-introduced the concept of p-code "virtual machines".
 As the BOS system evolved, the need for programming in ASP.net developed for quicker accessibility and cloud computing.
 Harrell & Son took the next steps to bring BOS back into the picture on a larger scale.

-BOS initially required 48 Kb of RAM and two 176 Kb 5.25" double-sided floppies, though it was more commonly deployed on machines equipped with 64 kilobytes of RAM and a hard drive.
-A computer with 128 KB RAM and a 10-megabyte (Mb) hard drive could run as many as five concurrent users.
+BOS initially required 48 Kb of RAM and two 176 Kb 5.25" double-sided floppy disks, though it was more commonly deployed on machines equipped with 64 kilobytes of RAM and a hard drive.
+A computer with 128 KB RAM and a 10-megabyte (MB) hard drive could run as many as five concurrent users.
 When the IBM PC XT came out in 1983, BOS served over eight concurrent dumb terminals on it.
 At the time, this made BOS very attractive.
 Now, BOS runs on the same required RAM and serves up to 800,000 concurrent users as it is paired with cloud computing.